kentcdodds/ng-stats/README.md

 Sets an HTML ID attribute to the rendered stats element.

+#### rootScope (object) - default: undefined

+Passes the $rootScope to ng-stats.
+This parameter is only required for Ionic support where the ng-scope and ng-isolate-scope classes are removed.
+The only way of using the ng-stats with Ionic is invoking `showAngularStats( { options } )` in your code and passing the `$rootScope` manually.

 ## Module

 Simply declare it as a dependency `angular.module('your-mod', ['angularStats']);`